directus/directus/docs/app/data-sharing.md

 - [Contributing > Introduction](/contributing/introduction/)
 - [Contributing > Codebase Overview](/contributing/codebase-overview/)

-::: tip Outsourcing and Sponsoring Development
+::: tip Sponsoring Accelerated Development

 Working on an enterprise project and looking to outsource or financially sponsor the development of a Shares extension?
 Contact [our team](https://directus.io/contact/).